We believe France has not benefited fully from the energy, drive, and ideas of its minorities.

 Each era has its ideal of the intelligent man.
 The Philosopher was the model of the educated man for the ancient pagans, and the Theologian, for the Medievals.
 Of course, it is the Scientist who is supreme in the Enlightenment culture.
 The Philosopher, the Theologian, and the Scientist are always in battles for the intellectual high ground.

 The fight is hardly fair.
-As this diagram shows, the hard sciences and mathematics are attracting the most intelligent students.
+As this diagram of GRE scores demonstrates, the hard sciences and mathematics are attracting the most intelligent students.
 Theologians, or “religious studies”, studies are not even close.
 Philosophy is hardly relevant anymore.
 As such, it is mostly verbal jousting with little relevance to life.
 It has been supplanted with Sophistry, i.e., those paid to promote certain opinions, and Ideology, or various “studies” that have little relation to actuality, but rather to dreams of a return to the rule of Saturn or, more often, Matriarchal and Lunar cultures.

 To get back to the point, in debates between science and religion, the latter is at a severe disadvantage since it lacks the most intelligent spokesmen.
 Often, the religious adherents are simply embarrassing, intellectually.